 There’s still time to find out from the financial aid office whether the school offers an installment payment plan.
 If your total bill for the upcoming school year is daunting, making monthly or quarterly payments may be more manageable for your budget.
 Just be aware there may be fees or finance charges.

-Aside from potentially paying an early withdrawal penalty, you may lose out on years of tax-deferred growth4.
-Rules vary for loans and withdrawals depending on the type of retirement account, so be sure to work with a financial advisor on implications5.
+Rules vary for loans and withdrawals depending on the type of retirement account, so be sure to work with a financial advisor on implications.
 Putting your retirement goals at risk should be considered a last resort.

 One exception when it comes to using retirement accounts for college is the